BundlePush/bundlepush-lib/README.md

    ```bash
    npx bundlepush release --app <YOUR_APP_ID>
    ```
-5. After the app is deployed, open the [BundlePush Dashboard](https://dash.bundlepu.sh).
+5. After the app is deployed, open the <a href="https://dash.bundlepu.sh" target="_blank">BundlePush Dashboard</a>.
 6. In the dashboard, navigate to the current bundle:
    - Add the version and build number of your app in the Versions section.
-   - Enable **"Dev Mode"**.
+   - Enable **"Development Mode"**.
 7. Build the app in debug mode.
 Wait a few seconds for the bundle to download in the background.
 8. Restart the app.
 The newly deployed bundle should be installed and running.

 ## Deploy in production

 Deployments to production are not available in debug builds.
 Ensure you are using a production (release) build of your app.
-In the [BundlePush Dashboard](https://dash.bundlepu.sh):
+In the <a href="https://dash.bundlepu.sh" target="_blank">BundlePush Dashboard</a>:

 1. Select the bundle you want to release.
 2. Specify all app versions (and build numbers) that the bundle should be available for.